How Much Exposure from 5G Towers is Radiated over Children, Teenagers, Schools and Hospitals?: Tools and Scenarios

 More concretely, the tower check is done in the following way.
 We install a Rohde\&Schwarz TSMA6 network scanner on a car, as shown Fig.~\ref{fig:placement_network_scanner}.
 The network scanner is then connected to a PCTEL P286H external omnidirectional antenna (mounted on the roof on the car).
 In addition, electricity to the network scanner is provided through a plug on the car.
 The scanner is then complemented by a tablet, wirelessy connected to the scanner, and running the Rohde\&Schwarz ROMES4 commercial software for data acquisition and analysis.
 We then extensively cover the streets in the considered scenarios, focusing in particular on the zones where we identified the towers (Fig.~\ref{fig:war_driving_view}).
-Based on the triangularization of the acquired signals, the software is able to position the identified towers on a map, showing also the sector orientation (Fig.~\ref{fig:network_scanner_raw_info}).
+Based on the triangularization of the acquired signals, the software is able to position the identified towers on a map, showing also the sector orientation $\rho^{\text{CLOCK}}_{(t,s,o)}$ (Fig.~\ref{fig:network_scanner_raw_info}).
 This last information is instrumental for towers without available authorization data, particularly those ones for which sector orientation is hidden to sight (like the fake chimney in Fig.~\ref{fig:war_driving_view}).
 Clearly, the raw information presented by the software (Fig.~\ref{fig:network_scanner_raw_info}) has to be manually filtered, in order to remove duplicates and/or not precise tower positioning.
-Eventually, Fig.~\ref{fig:aerial_view} reports the towers that were completely characterized through the war-driving approach (i.e., those ones with missing authorization data).
-For all the other towers (i.e., the ones with available authorization), the war-driving approach allowed identifying the active ones and discarding the disposed ones.
+Eventually, Fig.~\ref{fig:aerial_view} reports the towers that were completely characterized through the driving-based approach (i.e., those ones with missing authorization data).
+For all the other towers (i.e., the ones with available authorization), the driving-based approach allowed identifying the active ones and discarding the disposed ones.
 In addition, sector information was compared against the one reported in the authorization documents, finding in general a good matching between both sources.
+Thanks to the tower check, the fake chimneys are completely characterized, and therefore they can be classified as roof-top installation from here onwards.